Robotics-Club-IITDh/Bharat-Forge-Inter-IIT-24/readme.md

 # Scaling
 The system is designed with scaling in mind, to change the number of robots for testing the system, do the following

-- **Tune the Map Merger for the number of bots** During launching the map merger node,
+- **Tune the Map Merger and Master_Controllers for the number of bots** Go into `world_launch.py`, go to `line 28` and update the names of the bots you wish to use while spawning them